Folklore of the United States: Betsy Ross

 Betsy Ross (January 1, 1752 – January 30, 1836) is widely credited with making the first American flag.
 There is, however, no credible historical evidence that the story is true.
 Research conducted by the National Museum of American History notes that the story of Betsy Ross making the first American flag for General George Washington entered into American consciousness about the time of the 1876 centennial celebrations.
 In the 2008 book The Star-Spangled Banner: The Making of an American Icon, Smithsonian experts point out that accounts of the event appealed to Americans eager for stories about the revolution and its heroes and heroines.
 Betsy Ross was promoted as a patriotic role model for young girls and a symbol of women's contributions to American history.

-Other Revolutionary War heroes who became figures of American folklore include: Benedict Arnold, Benjamin Franklin, Nathan Hale, John Hancock, John Paul Jones and Francis Marion.
+Other Revolutionary War heroes who became figures of American folklore include: Benedict Arnold, Benjamin Franklin, Nathan Hale, John Hancock, Walter Butler, John Paul Jones, Banastre Tarleton and Francis Marion.

-Tall Tales
+Tall tales

 The tall tale is a fundamental element of American folk literature.
 The tall tale's origins are seen in the bragging contests that often occurred when men of the American frontier gathered.
 A tall tale is a story with unbelievable elements, relayed as if it were true and factual.
 Some such stories are exaggerations of actual events; others are completely fictional tales set in a familiar setting, such as the American Old West, or the beginning of the Industrial Revolution.
 They are usually humorous or good-natured.
 The line between myth and tall tale is distinguished primarily by age; many myths exaggerate the exploits of their heroes, but in tall tales, the exaggeration looms large, to the extent of becoming the whole of the story.